Skip to main content

 1. Sign in to the AWS Console and navigate to Identity and Access Management (IAM)

-2. Under the Access Keys section select Create access key
+4. Under the Access keys section, select Create access key

-3. Once created copy the Access Key and Secret access key and enter them into the connection configuration of your integration.
+• Enter the Secret access key into the connection configuration

 InputNotesExample